CloudBoltSoftware/js-sdk/README.md

    - The command `npm version patch` does this for you.
 It creates a git tag too.
    - If in testing, create a beta version with `npm version prepatch --preid beta`
 1. Run the command `npm run build` which will create the `types` and `lib` folder for this version you are about to publish.
-1. Run the command `npm publish` to publish this version
+1. Run the command `npm publish` to publish this version to npm